pecheylauren02/mp5_posh_portables/README.md

   - Countryfield on address forms
   - Review rating select interactive styling
   - Scroll to Top button
-  - Remove & Update products from bag
+  - Remove & Update products from shopping cart
 - [Python: ](<https://en.wikipedia.org/wiki/Python_(programming_language)>) Used to build the core of the backend of the project within the Django framework